syncfusion-content/javascript-docs/js/ReportViewer/Custom-actions.md

         }
 {% endhighlight %}

-4. Build and run the application, to view the Report Viewer with custom toolbar option.
+4.Build and run the application, to view the Report Viewer with custom toolbar option.

 ![Report Viewer with custom email option in toolbar](Report-Service_images/add-web-api-controller.png)